-- New work permit applications are permitted in various circumstances: - For visa-exempt foreign nationals entering Canada from the United States (not only US citizens or permanent residents), work permits can still be sought essentially as they were pre-COVID.
-Information should be provided to stress the importance of the work in Canada). - For those seeking work permits from any country other than the United States, an application must be online, and only those relating to work in 'essential services' will be processed, based on procedures in place.
+- For those seeking work permits from any country other than the United States, an application must be online, and only those relating to work in 'essential services' will be processed, based on procedures in place.
 Essential services are defined to include work in sectors including health, food, transportation, utilities, manufacturing and others. - The government has issued additional guidelines for employers of foreign workers in light of the COVID-19 situation.
-These include that employers comply with all applicable requirements vis-à-vis the employee (salary, etc.) from time of arrival, not conclusion of the 14-day self-isolation period. - Flagpoling (exiting Canada briefly for the purpose of making an immigration application upon re-entry) is not advisable at this time. - Non-essential work permits will not be issued at the border. - Immediate family members who intend to reunite with a family member currently in Canada need written authorization from the government of Canada.
+These include that employers comply with all applicable requirements vis-à-vis the employee (salary, etc.) from time of arrival, not conclusion of the 14-day self-isolation period. - Flagpoling (exiting Canada briefly for the purpose of making an immigration application upon re-entry) is once again permitted but returning workers must meet the 14-day quarantine requirement. - Non-essential work permits will not be issued at the border. - Immediate family members who intend to reunite with a family member currently in Canada need written authorization from the government of Canada.